belowlab/IMMerge/README.md

             - Valid values are integers.
 If number of threads > number of cpus of the system, will use number of cpus instead of user supplied value.
 If number of threads <0, will use 1 instead of user supplied value.
         - --missing: (optional, default is 0) Defines number of missing values allowed for each variant.
 Cannot exceed total number of files to be merged.
 If a variant is missing for some individuals, the values will be ".|." (or other user supplied value with --na_rep as "na_rep|na_rep") in merged output file.
 If --missing is 0, only variants shared by all input files will be saved in merged result.
         - --na_rep: (optional) Defines what symbol to use for missing values.
 Default is ".".
 This flag is ignored if --missing is 0.
-        - --r2_threshold: (optional, default is 0, ie. no filtering) Only variants with imputation quality r2≥r2_threshold will be saved in the merged file
+        - --r2_threshold: (optional, default is 0, ie. no filtering) Only variants with combined imputation quality r2_combined≥r2_threshold will be saved in the merged file
         - --r2_output: (optional, default is "first") defines how r2 is calculated in the output file.
 Valid values are:
             - first: output r2 from the first file.
 In order to use this setting and avoid missing r2, "--missing" must be 0.
             - weighted_average: calculated weighted average of r2.
 Weight is determined by number of individuals of each file.